 Just like people, all ducks are different.
 Some handle the hormones and stresses of duck life with ease, and others get stressed out, scared, and defensive.
 Nearly all aggression towards human caretakers can be traced to dominance.
 He is trying to assert his dominance and show everyone that he is in charge, to show off how big and strong he is.

 Your drake is likely to be the natural head of your duck flock – if you have multiple males there may be some squabbles over which male is the head honcho.
 The females, for the most part, aren’t going to be challenging the male for the role of leader.
 Having conquered the duck flock, your drake is going to turn his attention to the other living being they interact with daily – you.
-If your drake is attacking and acting aggressive towards you it’s likely because he wants you to know he is in charge.
-That is not ok, he needs to know that you are actually top dog or the aggressive behavior is going to continue.
+If your drake is attacking and acting aggressively towards you it’s likely because he wants you to know he is in charge.
+That is not ok, he needs to know that you are the leader or the aggressive behavior is going to continue.

 How to stop an aggressive drake

 First, you need to act like a leader.
 Leaders don’t run away.
 They don’t act timidly around their challenger.
 If you have an aggressive drake, it can be helpful to have a long handled net near the entrance of your duck enclosure.
-This can be used as a deterrent to push him away from you, or can be used to easily & safely catch him for the following.
+This can be used as a deterrent to push him away from you or can be used to easily & safely catch him for the next steps.